Marriage bed of Henry VII: Paint research

-An announcement of the bed's provenance was made during a symposium at the Victoria & Albert Museum in London.
+All of the research carried out on the bed was presented at a one-day symposium at the Victoria & Albert Museum in London, January 2019.

 The bed itself featured in the "A Bed Of Roses" exhibition at Hever Castle.
-Foyle, who carried out research on the bed, described it as "one of the most significant artefacts of early Tudor history" and " the most important piece of furniture in England".
+Foyle, who carried out research on the bed, described it as "one of the most significant artefacts of early Tudor history" and "the most important piece of furniture in England".
 The bed is held in Coulson's Langley Collection of historic beds and has been valued at £20 million.